The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.[1]

 - The existence of a system of effective remedies against violations of these rights and freedoms.

-The assessment shall be based on information provided by the CNDA, as well as on other sources of information, including in particular those provided by other Member States of the European Union, EUAA, UNHCR, the Council of Europe and other competent international organisations.[4]
+The assessment shall be based on information provided by the CNDA, as well as on other sources of information, including those provided by other Member States of the European Union, EUAA, UNHCR, the Council of Europe and other competent international organisations.[4]

 Procedural consequences